People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 9 Year Old Boy Off Insulin after Beginning Paleolithic Ketogenic Diet

-In December, 2013, this child was diagnosed with type-1 diabetes with a glucose level of 692 mg/dl and glucose in urine.
+In December, 2013, a 9 year old boy was diagnosed with type-1 diabetes with a glucose level of 692 mg/dl.
 He also tested positive for GAD autoantibodies (1280 IU/ml).
-He was placed on an insulin therapy of 21 units for six meals containing 210 grams of carbohydrates.
+He was placed on an insulin therapy of 21 units for six meals containing 210 grams of carbohydrates (1 unit per 10 carbs).
 He was on conventional insulin therapy for six weeks.
 Although he followed the prescribed diabetes diet and insulin treatment, his glucose levels fluctuated considerably.
 This resulted in his parents looking for alternative treatments.

 Vol. 6(12): 752-757, 2015